deepayan/nhanes-postgres/README.md

   [`nhanesA`](https://cran.r-project.org/package=nhanesA)
   pre-installed and pre-configured to use the database.

-* Port 22 provides can be used to access the container via SSH.
-If needed, it is usually mapped to a different port as the host machine is likely running its own SSH server on port 22.
+* Port 22 can be used to access the container via SSH.
+If needed, it is usually mapped to a different port (2200 in the incantation above) as the host machine is likely running its own SSH server on port 22.

 * The PostgreSQL server running in the container can be accessed via port 5432.
 Mapping it to a port on the host machine allows direct